CollinsU99/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/uFLN32h.png" height="80%" width="80%" alt="img"/>
 </p>

-Go back to Azure portal and click VM2.
+Go back to your Azure portal and click VM2.
 Take note of VM2's private IP address.

 <p align="center">
 <img src="https://i.imgur.com/ikAncIa.png" height="80%" width="80%" alt="img"/>
 </p>

-Go back to VM1 remote desktop connection, search for "powershell" at the search bar and click open.
+Go back to VM1 remote desktop connection, search for "powershell" in the search bar, and click open.

 <p align="center">
 <img src="https://i.imgur.com/83QW6rm.png" height="80%" width="80%" alt="img"/>
 </p>

-in Powershell, ping VM2's private IP address by typing "ping 10.0.0.5" and press the Enter button on your keyboard.
+In Powershell, ping VM2's private IP address by typing "ping 10.0.0.5" and pressing the Enter button on your keyboard.

 The image above shows that our ping was successful, as indicated by the 4 replies we got from VM2 (10.0.0.5).

-The Ping statistics shows that 4 packets were sent and received, and 0 packet was lost.
+The Ping statistics show that 4 packets were sent and received, and 1 packet was lost.

-You can also confirm this on the Wireshark app, which shows us the source and destination IP addresses (VM1 & VM2), and the protocol used (ICMP).
-It also shows us that 4 requests was sent and we recieve 4 replies
+You can also confirm this on the Wireshark app, which shows us the source and destination IP addresses (VM1 and VM2) and the protocol used (ICMP).
+It also shows us that four requests was sent and we received four replies

 <p align="center">
 <img src="https://i.imgur.com/mgtx50E.png" height="80%" width="80%" alt="img"/>
 </p>

-Let's ping www.comptia.org (ping wwww.comptia.org -4). the -4 means we are specifying ICMP to ping www.comptia.org IPV4 address.
+Let's ping www.comptia.org (ping wwww.comptia.org -4).
+The -4 means we are specifying an ICMP to ping the www.comptia.org IPV4 address.

-As you can see from the image above, we got 4 replies, and 4 packets were sent and received, and 0 packet was lost.
+As you can see from the image above, we got 4 replies, 4 packets were sent and received, and 1 packet was lost.

-in the Wireshark app, you can see the source and destination IP address of VM1 (10.0.0.4) and wwww.comptia.org (104.18.16.29).
+In the Wireshark app, you can see the source and destination IP addresses of VM1 (10.0.0.4) and www.comptia.org (104.18.16.29).

 <p align="center">
 <img src="https://i.imgur.com/oPHdkBZ.png" height="80%" width="80%" alt="img"/>